GoogleChrome/developer.chrome.com/site/en/docs/devtools/elements/badges/index.md

  allow: ['geolocation']
 } %}

-1. [Inspect the element in the preview][1].
+1. [Inspect the element][1] in the preview.
 1. In the DOM tree, click the `grid` badge next to the element and observe the overlay.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/pGJNxibLKoaTmkgAqsyR.png", alt="Grid overlay.", width="800", height="657" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/WMZrfd1AVdMjkgCDqSK8.png", alt="Grid overlay.", width="800", height="674" %}

 The overlay shows columns, rows, their numbers, and gaps.